 We believe that doctors and hospitals should be rewarded for delivering high-quality patient care and for helping to keep our members healthy.

 In 2008, Blue Cross Blue Shield of Massachusetts developed an innovative way to pay for care that focuses on promoting quality and rewards positive health outcomes.
-Our Alternative Quality Contract (AQC) now includes about 90 percent of the physicians and hospitals in the Blue Cross HMO network.
-It is a crucial component of Blue Cross' agenda to make quality health care affordable for its members and employer customers and is the predominant contract model between Blue Cross and its network physicians and hospitals.
-The alternative payment model fosters shared responsibility for both improving care and moderating the unsustainable rate of increase in health care costs.
+Our Alternative Quality Contract now includes about 85 percent of the physicians and hospitals in the Blue Cross HMO network and more than 50 percent of the physicians and hospitals in the Blue Cross PPO network.
+The AQC is a crucial component of Blue Cross' mission to make quality health care affordable for members and employer customers, and it is the predominant contract model for Blue Cross and its network physicians and hospitals.
+The alternative payment model fosters shared responsibility for both improving care and constraining health care cost increases.
 The AQC is currently one of the largest private payment reform initiatives in the United States and has become a model for state and national policymakers.

 Alternative Quality Contract Results

 An October 2014 study in the New England Journal of Medicine (NEJM) shows that AQC has improved the quality of patient care and lowered costs in the four years since it was first implemented.
 The four-year study by Harvard Medical School researchers offers important lessons for payment reform efforts nationally.
 Watch this video to learn more about the results from the Harvard researchers.

 A 2015 paper by Avalere highlights that multiple peer-reviewed studies show that the AQC can reduce spending growth while improving quality of care.
 The report encourages health care leaders and policymakers to examine models like the AQC.

 In addition, a 2017 study in Health Affairs showed the approach improved the quality of care for all populations, with the greatest gains for patients from disadvantaged backgrounds, demonstrating its potential to narrow health disparities.